kevmhughes/krypt/README.md

 #### Krypt is a Web 3.0 blockchain app built using React, Vite, Solidity, and Tailwind.

-Use the app [here](https://krypt-transfers.netlify.app/)
+Use the app [here](https://krypt-transfers.netlify.app/) To use the app you must:
+1) create a MetaMask account
+2) connect with your MetaMask wallet

 ## Client Side: